lsu-ddem/intro-to-esports/content/4-Game/4_Lesson_4/_index.en.md

 -   Now you can breath.

 -   Fin.

+## Outcomes
+-   Experience producing a final product using multiple mediums

+-   Demonstrate appropriate and insightful constructive criticism

+-   Ability to appropriately receive constructive criticism and give genuine consideration to criticism

+-   Implement computational thinking skills during the development of the project

+-   Implement narrative reasoning skills during the development of the project

+-   Demonstrate increased proficiency in Audacity, Twinery, and other technologies used during the creation/editing of assets

+##  Content of Lesson

+- **Acquiring Key Concepts:** implementing and applying skills acquired thus far to create a polished new final product, exercising narrative reasoning skills, experience creating unique resources relevant to the storyline.
+Implementing documentation skills for stories and video games in pre-production.
+Correctly using and designing flowcharts.
+Producing quality custom audio and imagery resources that are relevant and vital to the final product.
+Combining all phases of the design and development process to produce a polished final product.
+Formally presenting a final product and interacting with professionals.

+- **Engaging in Experiential Learning:** independently combining all of the skills previously acquired from the class to produce the student's project into a unique final product.

+- **Building Proficiencies:** building confidence and gaining experience with the production of a film or game from beginning to end, utilizing independently created and unique resources.

+- **Connecting with STEM Professionals:** view a video or listen to a professional discussing their process of creating a large project from beginning to end, the importance of each step and phase, etc.

+- **Assessing Learning:** have students share their experience working on a large project independently, asking specifically if they felt confident with the skills they have honed over the semester, whether they had specific insufficient skills that negatively affected their final product, what skills aided the success of their project the most, etc.

 ##  Closure and Review

 -   Reiterate the importance of storytelling in media, describe the amount of written work that is consumed by media outlets and the amount of recycled material that continues to be recirculated due to the lack of new material.